 Requests for excused absences are only granted for initial assessments and/or initial reassessments.
-Makeup assessments and reassessments must be completed by the deadlines-outlined below or students will receive a grade of No Pass "NP" and be required to attend the next remediation period scheduled for that course.
-Excused absences are not permitted for makeup-assessments or makeup reassessments.
-Students with prolonged illnesses or other personal issues-that result in multiple absences may be denied excused absences and will be asked to consult with a College administrator regarding taking a leave of absence (see Leave of Absence).
+Makeup assessments and reassessments must be completed by the deadlines outlined below or students will receive a grade of No Pass "NP" and be required to attend the next remediation period scheduled for that course.
+Excused absences are not permitted for makeup assessments or makeup reassessments.
+Students with prolonged illnesses or other personal issues that result in multiple absences may be denied the ability to reassess due to required timelines for progression and will be asked to consult with a College administrator regarding taking a leave of absence (see Leave of Absence).

 If an absence from a scheduled assessment is excused, the student will be assessed during the scheduled reassessment.
 Since the student could not participate in the team assessment, the student will not be entitled to receive team points for the reassessment.
 Students who had an excused absence for the assessment and do not pass the reassessment will have the opportunity for a makeup assessment.
 The makeup assessment must be completed within two business days of the reassessment.
 Otherwise, the student will receive a No Pass "NP" and will be required to attend during the next remediation period for that course.
 If an absence from a scheduled reassessment is excused, the student will have the opportunity for a makeup reassessment.
-The makeup reassessment must be completed within two business days of the scheduled reassessment.
+The makeup reassessment must be completed within two business the reassessment is excused, the student will have the opportunity for a makeup reassessment.

 Otherwise, the student will receive a No Pass "NP" and will be required to attend during the next remediation period for that course.
 If a student has an excused absence for both the assessment and the reassessment, the student will have the opportunity for a makeup assessment and reassessment.

 The makeup assessment and, if necessary, the makeup reassessment, must be completed within five business days of the initial assessment.
 If the student has not passed the makeup assessment or reassessment within five business days of the initial assessment, the student will receive a No Pass "NP" and will be required to attend during the next remediation period for that course.

 Faculty who write assessment items need not be present during any makeup assessment or re assessment.
-No pre- or post-assessment review will be provided for makeup assessments or reassessments.
+Pre- or post-assessment review will be provided for makeup assessments or reassessments but may be recorded and viewed by the student with faculty oversight.
 The date and time of the makeup assessment or reassessment may or may not be scheduled during regular school hours.